lazyparser/gsoc2013/proposal.md

-The main difference between the Unreachable Code Elimination (UCE) and our method is that UCE guarantees the remove of branches are safe, while the branches removed in our method might be accessed under particular circumstances.
+The main difference between the Unreachable Code Elimination (UCE) and our method is that UCE guarantees the remove of branches are safe, while the branches filtered out in our method might be accessed under particular circumstances.
+In this case our method generates a bailout and return the control back to the interpreter.
+The cost of bailout is not free.
+In fact the switch between the interpreter and machine codes should be reduced as possible as we can.
+A basic block is worth to be filtered out only when the benefits we get are bigger than the cost of the bailout we introduced.

 ### Project scope
 Ideally, all analyses and optimizations existing in IonMonkey might benefit